tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_understand_curl.md

 {% if site.format == "kindle" %}

 `-i` or `--include`
-:  Include the response headers in the response.
+:  Includes the response headers in the response.
 :  *Example:* `curl -i http://www.example.com`

 `-d` or `--data`
-:  Include data to post to the URL.
+:  Includes data to post to the URL.
 The data needs to be [url encoded](http://www.w3schools.com/tags/ref_urlencode.asp).
 Data can also be passed in the request body.
 :  *Example:* `curl -d "data-to-post" http://www.example.com`

 `-H` or `--header`
-:  Submit the request header to the resource.
-This is very common with REST API requests because the authorization is usually included here.
+:  Submits the request header to the resource.
+This is very common with REST API requests because the authorization is usually included in the header.
 :  *Example:* `curl -H "key:12345" http://www.example.com`

 `-X POST`
-:  The HTTP method to use with the request (in this example, `POST`).
+:  Specifies the HTTP method to use with the request (in this example, `POST`).
 If you use `-d` in the request, curl automatically specifies a POST method.
-With GET requests, including the HTTP method is optional, because GET is the default method used.
+With `GET` requests, including the HTTP method is optional, because GET is the default method used.
 : *Example:* `curl -X POST -d "resource-to-update" http://www.example.com`

 `@filename`
-:  Load content from a file
+:  Loads content from a file
 :  *Example:* `curl -X POST -d @mypet.json http://www.example.com`

 {% else %}